Trucking

 5. Exercise regularly

-Even a couple of minutes of exercise from time to time can work wonders for staying healthy as a truck driver and avoiding common trucker injuries such as drivers knee.
+Even a couple of minutes of exercise from time to time can work wonders for staying in shape as a truck driver and avoiding common trucker injuries such as drivers knee.
 5 minutes of HIIT or a 15-minute walk/jog is a great start.

 Try adding exercise to parts of your daily routine so that the habit sticks.
 For example, if you’ll be getting out of your truck to use the restroom, add a quick workout before you get back into the truck.